You are here

 By shopping for competing suppliers, you may be able to save money, find suppliers that use green/renewable energy resources, or get different types of services.
-As you shop for electric suppliers think about what is most important to you, and be sure to ask plenty of questions.
+As you shop for electric suppliers, think about what is most important to you, and be sure to ask plenty of questions.

-When You Choose a Supplier
+When You Choose an Electric Supplier

-Working with a Third-Party
+Working with a Third Party